-Having lived in Marlow her whole life, Verity is passionate about the local wildlife.
+Living in Marlow nearly her whole life, Verity is passionate about the local wildlife.
 Her home is in Little Marlow, close to Spade Oak Nature Reserve, which she visits regularly.
-Working for local organisation BBOWT (Berks, Bucks and Oxon Wildlife Trust), Verity is properly immersed in nature.
+Having worked for nearly 9 years for local organisation BBOWT (Berks, Bucks and Oxon Wildlife Trust), Verity is properly immersed in nature.
 She loves being outdoors, all creatures (except spiders!), the peace and quiet of nature, and making her garden wildlife-friendly.
+Her role at an Ecological Consultancy keeps her super busy during bat survey season, which despite the unsociable hours, she really loves.

 Trevor’s favourite local wildlife areas are Quarry Wood/Cock Marsh and Heath/Homefield Woods.
 He’s lived near Marlow Lock for around ten years and joined Wild Marlow to encourage others, particularly children, to enjoy and engage with their local wildlife and habitats.
 A keen advocate of the Wild Marlow Gardens Campaign, Trevor is proud of his own Gold Standard garden.
 A lover of hedgehogs and kingfishers, Trevor enjoys long walks in the Marlow area.
 Before retiring, he worked as an environmental/sustainability engineer in the construction industry.